 What is the typical lead time for the fabrication of an injection mold?

-The lead time can vary greatly and depends on the complexity of the mold and the shop workload.
-We have built a variety of tools with lead times ranging from few days to several weeks.
+The lead time can vary greatly and depends on the complexity of the mold and the shop's workload.
+We have built a variety of tools with lead times ranging from a few days to several weeks.

 The manufacturing lead time is inclusive of the lead time for the materials and components necessary for the tool assembly.
-Molds which require custom components will have longer lead times .
+Molds that require custom components will have longer lead times.

 Special surface finishes, textures, treatments, or coatings will add lead time.